Lee0MY/basicComputerKnowledges/README.md

-Git is easy to learn If you try for it
+This hub is a storage for computer basic konwledges.